 Arriving in the Hokianga with three Marist Priests and Brothers in 1838, he quickly set about learning the Maori language and meeting the needs of Catholics

 already present in New Zealand.
-This early group of missionaries went on to establish churches, health and education services throughout New Zealand.
+This early group of missionaries went on to establish churches, health, and education services throughout New Zealand.
+Pompallier was the first Catholic Bishop of New Zealand.

 In 2002 Bishop Pompallier's remains were disinterred from his homeland of France and, after a hikoi, which included a visit of his casket to Pompallier